yodobrin/vault/README.md

 ![policies](./media/akv_policies.png)

-### Vault configuration
+## Vault configuration

-While the terraform script provision all resources required (and configure them) the final steps are to be executed manually.
+While the Bicep/terraform script provision all resources required (and configure them) the final steps are to be executed manually.
 One of the reasons is to enable the operator to aquire required tokens & recovery keys.

 The steps are outlined in the [Quick Start](https://learn.hashicorp.com/tutorials/vault/autounseal-azure-keyvault?in=vault/auto-unseal#step-2-test-the-auto-unseal-feature).
 For convienient purpose they are also listed here:
+> The user mentioned here might be diffrent from the one you create.

-1. ssh to the vm ```ssh azureuser@<ip provided as output>```
+1.ssh to the vm ```ssh azureuser@<ip provided as output>```

-2. Check the vault status by ```vault status```.
+2.Check the vault status by ```vault status```.
 You might need to restart the vault service (as it might finishined creation before the key in the keyvault) - ```sudo systemctl restart vault```

-3. Initilize the vault ```vault operator init``` this will output 5 recovery keys and an access token required to access the UI, save them.
+3.Initilize the vault ```vault operator init``` this will output 5 recovery keys and an access token required to access the UI, save them.
 The output from this operation would look like this:

 ```bash
 azureuser@hashi-vault-demo-vm:~$ vault operator init